lidiamcfreitas/AI-tetris/README.md

 For this purpose it should perform various tasks ranging from the implementation of the types of data used in representation on a board until the implementation of search algorithms and heuristics to guide algorithms.

-Once implemented the search algorithm, students should make a study/research analysis of the various versions of the algorithms, as well as heuristic functions implemented.
+Once implemented the search algorithm, one should make a study/research analysis of the various versions of the algorithms, as well as heuristic functions implemented.

 Índice
 ------